bhugoVilela/advent-of-code-2025/README.md

 [Advent of Code 2025](https://adventofcode.com/2025) has started and this year I'm solving it in Haskell.

+- You can read explanations for each day [here](https://bhugovilela.github.io/advent-of-code-2025)
 - You can find the solutions [here](src);
 - [main](app/Main.hs) is an executable to run/benchmark the solutions.